CUBRID/cubrid-manual/en/install.rst

 **Details to Check when Install**

-    You should check belows before installing CUBRID for Windows.
+    You should check the belows before installing CUBRID for Windows.

     * 64-bit